Synaptic Classification via Spike-Triggered Extrapolation: The Spike-Triggered Estimator

-The sampling protocols described in Section \ref{Sec:3} allow for the construction of rescaled statistics designed to isolate the functional influence between neurons using pairwise observations.
-For a given pair of neurons $(j, i)$, the \textbf{Fixed Scheme Estimator} is defined as:
+The sampling protocol introduced in Section \ref{Sec:3} allows for the construction of a statistic designed to isolate the functional influence between neurons.
+For a pair of neurons $(j, i)$, we define the \emph{spike-triggered estimator} as: